NECC Library Mission & Vision Statements

 Laptop Lending Program

-- Laptops may be borrowed only by currently enrolled NECC students.
-Laptops are not available for students covered by any of the NECC partnership agreements.
+- Students must present a valid, current student ID in order to borrow a laptop.
+Laptops may be borrowed only by currently enrolled NECC students.
+They are not available for students covered by any NECC partnership agreements.

-- Laptops are available on a first come – first served basis.
-A student must present a valid NECC student ID in order to check out a laptop.
+- Laptops are available on a first come-first served basis.
 No reservations for equipment will be accepted.

-- At the time students check out a laptop, they will need to read and sign an Equipment Liability Agreement.
-The form will include the checkout parameters and overdue fee structure.
+- At checkout, students must read and sign an Equipment Liability Agreement Form.
+The form includes the checkout parameters, an inventory of items borrowed, and overdue fee information.

-- A copy of the Equipment Liability Agreement will travel with the equipment each time it is checked out, showing the date and time it is due back, an itemization of the pieces of equipment loaned, liability for overdue fees and replacement costs.
-A sheet showing basic operation instructions and contact information if problems are encountered during the loan period will also be included.
+- A copy of the Equipment Liability Agreement will be included with the equipment each time it is checked out, showing the date/time it is due back, a list of the pieces of equipment loaned, overdue fines, and liability for replacement costs.
+Basic operation instructions and contact information if problems are encountered during the loan period will also be included.

-- Laptops will only be checked out and checked in during operating hours of the library.
-At the time of check out, the Evergreen receipt showing the specific due date/time should be attached to a copy of the Equipment Liability Form, and given to the student.
+- Laptops may only be checked out and returned during the operating hours of the library.
+At check out, a receipt showing the specific due date/time will be attached to a copy of the Equipment Liability Form, and given to the student.

-- Equipment that is not returned by the date and time due will accrue a fee of $1.00 per hour for the student to whom it has been loaned.
+- Equipment that is not returned by the date/time due will accrue a fine of $1.00 per hour.

-- As staffing levels permit, the library will attempt to contact the borrowing student in the event that a laptop is overdue to remind them of their obligation.
-Even if contact with the student is made, the $1.00 per hour overdue charge will still continue to accrue until such time as the laptop is physically returned to and checked in by the library.
+- As staffing levels permit, the library will attempt to contact the borrowing student in the event that a laptop is overdue.
+However, even if contact with the student is made, the $1.00 per hour overdue charge will continue to accrue until such time as the laptop is physically returned to and checked in by the library.